Valery Voronov: Arrest, trial and internment

 The slew of murders outraged the residents of the small town, who demanded that the perpetrator be captured at once.
 Authorities conducted investigations during which they questioned hundreds of citizens, operating under the presumption that the long gap between the killer's crimes was likely because he was an outsider who visited Lyuban periodically.
 Much to their surprise, in 2008, several of the surviving victims pointed towards the inconspicuous electrician Valery Voronov as their assailant, resulting in his arrest.
-During his subsequent interrogations, Voronov fully admitted his guilt about the crimes, but was unable to explain why he had done it.
+During his subsequent interrogations, Voronov fully admitted his guilt about the crimes but was unable to explain why he had done it.
 In the investigations that followed, he was tested for possible involvement in other crimes committed in Leningrad Oblast, with experts suspecting he might've been involved in more than a dozen attacks.
 Following a psychiatric examination, it was noted that he appeared extremely nervous when his first wife was brought up, with doctors summarizing that he might've developed a hatred towards women because of his wife's infidelity.
 Nevertheless, following a court order, Voronov was deemed criminally insane and thus incapable of understanding the gravity of his actions, which led to his internment in a closed psychiatric facility, where he presumably remains to this very day.

-Due to public outcry, the stalls outside the disco were demolished by the city administration and all the amenities moved inside to prevent any further incidents taking place.
-A small grave was made for Billevich, where young residents still bring flowers to honor her memory.
+Due to public outcry, the stalls outside the disco were demolished by the city administration and all the amenities were moved inside to prevent any further incidents from taking place.
+A small grave was made for Billevich, where young residents still bring flowers to honour her memory.